 How Bulk Buying Does More than Save Store Owners Money

+Now there are lots of ways that a retail business can benefit from portable storage, but today we're going to focus on one.
 Buying in bulk does save cash, for sure.
 In fact, the price per unit is normally quite a bit below normal wholesale.
 The manufacturer can offer a lower price, for the most part, due to one major factor—decreased packaging, handling, and/or shipping costs.

 Take canned soup, for example.